Sensirion/embedded-sgp/docs/sgp40_voc_index/sgp40_voc_index.rst

 Hardware setup
 ==============

+The hardware setup uses a single I2C bus where both sensors are connected to the micro controller unit (MCU).
 Connect the sensors according to the datasheet.
 Remember to add pull-up resistors for SCL and SDA (10kOhm).

 .. image:: ./images/hardware-setup.png
     :align: center